syz2580/MiniSQL/README.md

 API.cpp is now at the highest level instead of TesterAPI.cpp in the previous version;

 makefile is now available for g++ equipped platform, simply execute "make clean" "make" will generate "sql" which is executable.

+need someone to change all #define into const value?